tapis-project/tapis-java-build/README.md

 ## Setup for Linux
 - need jdk 15 or later
-- need maven
+- need maven 3.5 or later
 - need docker cli

 ## Setup for macOS
 - need jdk 15 or later
-- need maven
+- need maven 3.5 or later
-- need docker desktop
+- need docker desktop and must have it running while building repositories
 - need to change SED to gnuSED

 ### macOS sed change instructions